REDUCE COSTS AND FREE UP TIME WITH CBR’S EMPLOYEE MANAGEMENT SERVICES

 PPO – In health insurance, a preferred provider organization (or “PPO”, sometimes referred to as a participating provider organization) is a managed care organization of medical doctors, hospitals, and other health care providers who have covenanted with an insurer or a third-party administrator to provide health care at reduced rates to the insurer’s or administrator’s clients.

 Prevailing Wage – The hourly wage, usual benefits and overtime, paid in the largest city in each county to the majority of workers, laborers, and mechanics.
-Prevailing wages are established by the Department of Labor and Industries for each trade and occupation employed in the performance of public work.
+Prevailing wages are established by the Department of Labor for each trade and occupation employed in the performance of public work.
 They are established separately for each county and are reflective of local wage conditions.

 PTO – Paid Time Off – A paid-time-off policy combines vacation and sick leave into one policy.